Skip to main content

 In November 2018, the Canadian, Mexican, and U.S. Governments signed the United States-Mexico-Canada Agreement (USMCA) to replace NAFTA.
 The entry-into-force date for USMCA was July 1, 2020.
 In general, USMCA continues NAFTA’s provisions for tariff- and quota-free trade for almost all agricultural products traded between the United States and Canada, while offering broader market opportunities for U.S. exports to Canada of dairy, poultry, and egg products.

 Canada-U.S. agricultural trade has expanded almost without interruption during the CUSTA-NAFTA-USMCA period.
-Between 1988—the last year prior to implementing CUSTA—and 2021, U.S. agricultural exports to Canada and agricultural imports from Canada each expanded at a compound annual rate of 7.9 percent.
+Between 1988, the last year prior to implementing CUSTA, and 2023, U.S. agricultural exports to Canada and U.S. agricultural imports from Canada grew at compound annual rates of 5.7 percent and 6.9 percent, respectively.
 The major exceptions to this pattern of growth occurred in 2009, following the economic downturn of 2007–09 and from 2015–20, due to a decline in many commodity prices.

 Download chart data in Excel format